AndreasDL/mediaCenter-frontend/README.md

  * FYI i don't know a lot about silex so things might get pretty dirty
 * uses mysql or equivalent, sql definiton of database included.
 * Login data is needed via config.php, a template for you to fill in is included in configTemplate.php
-* dummy data = top 250 from imdb, the script creates a part of the list, if you just want to load the data then just load data.sql
+* dummy data = top 250 movies from imdb + top 100 series

 ## installation
 * install lamp